fetaro/rbatch/README.md

 #log_mail_server_host : "localhost"
 #log_mail_server_port : 25
 #
-# if you want to send multiple recipients...
+# if you want to send multiple recipients, use array.
 #
 #log_mail_to :
 #  - "AAA@sample.com"